HorstBaerbel/MAMEduino/README.md

 Set some keys to send when coin 2 is inserted: ```mameduino /dev/ttyS0 -c 2 b l a r g```
 Dump current configuration from Arduino to stdout: ```mameduino /dev/ttyACM0 -d```

+An example batch file for starting up an emulator can be found [here](setup_keys_and_run_emulator.sh).
+Run it with the ROM name as a parameter.

 FAQ
 ========
+**Q:** How is this better than an old butchered USB-Keyboard?!
+**A:** Configurable, coin receptor, PC control, and then some...

 **Q:** I have problems because the Arduino keeps on sending commands to the keyboard and I can't stop it.
 **A:** Pull pin 0 LOW (connect to GND).
 This will re-route all keyboard commands to the serial port.